K-12 Funding - General

 Definition - "Elementary students in Grades 1 to 7:" Students in these grades are funded as 1.0 FTE.

-Definition - "School age secondary students in Grades 8 to 9 FTE:" FTE is determined by applying a 0.5 FTE base (for non-graduated students only) plus 0.125 FTE for every eligible full course (four credits).
-For students enrolled in Distributed Learning refer to the Distributed Learning Funding policy additionally for those Grade 8 and 9 students cross enrolled with at least one of their education programs delivered, in whole or in part, through Distributed learning refer to the and the Alternate Education School Program Policy.
+Definition - "School age secondary students in Grades 8 to 9 FTE:" FTE is determined by applying a 0.5 FTE base (for non-graduated students only) plus 0.125 FTE for every eligible full credit course (four credits).
+For students enrolled in Distributed Learning refer to the Distributed Learning Funding policy additionally for those Grade 8 and 9 students cross enrolled with at least one of their education programs delivered, in whole or in part, through Distributed learning refer to the Distributed Learning Funding policy and Form 1701.

 Definition - "Secondary students in Grades 10 to 12 FTE:" Calculated based on each eligible full course (four credits) funded as 0.125 FTE (see Form 1701 Instructions for exceptions).
 For students enrolled in Distributed Learning or Alternate schools, refer to the Distributed Learning Funding policy and the Alternate Education School Program Policy.
 For adult students refer to the Adult Funding Policy.